BAH Calculator — 2026 Rates

 During a PCS move, you may be entitled to BAH at your old station, your new station, or both for a limited period, depending on your situation.
 Consult your S1/J1 or PSD for your specific transition entitlements.

-To estimate your full PCS entitlements — DLA, MALT mileage, per diem, TLE, and PPM/DITY profit potential — see the PCS Cost Estimator.
+To estimate your full PCS entitlements — DLA, MALT mileage, per diem, TLE, and PPM/DITY net proceeds — see the PCS Cost Estimator.

 To compare total compensation — BAH, state income tax, CONUS COLA, and estimated take-home pay — between two specific duty stations, use the Duty Station Comparison Calculator.